Flexible Spending Accounts FAQs

-A TexFlexSM Card Swipe Validation Request is a notification sent by WageWorks by email (or by mail if you don’t have an email address on file) that explains you must send WageWorks an itemized receipt or Explanation of Benefits (EOB) to prove your purchase is eligible under IRS rules.
-The IRS requires WageWorks verify all expenses are eligible.
+A TexFlexSM Card Swipe Validation Request is a notification sent by email (or by mail if you don’t have an email address on file) that explains you must send an itemized receipt or Explanation of Benefits (EOB) to prove your purchase is eligible under IRS rules.
+The IRS requires that all expenses be verified as eligible.

-No. WageWorks will only send you a TexFlex Card Swipe Validation Request if you’ve made a purchase with your TexFlex debit card that wasn’t automatically validated.
+No. You will only receive a TexFlex Card Swipe Validation Request if you’ve made a purchase with your TexFlex debit card that wasn’t automatically validated.
 The following are examples of purchases that may not be automatically validated:

 - You used your card at a merchant that does not have an inventory information approval system (IIAS).

-- WageWorks cannot match the amount of the transaction to one of your plan’s copay amounts.
+- The purchase amount does not match to one of your plan’s copay amounts.

 - The merchant or provider’s office does not provide enough detail to validate the expense.
 This may occur if you go to the dentist or hospital.